AlbertoMillanC/AlbertoMillanC/README.md

 ### Hello, fellow coder! 👋
 I'm a SysAdmin and developer passionate about open-source projects.
-Currently, I'm working as a Staff SysAdmin at CasaToner.<html> link </html>
+Currently, I'm working as a Staff SysAdmin at CasaToner.
 #### Skills & Interests
 Languages: Python, Java
 Technologies: Git, Kubernetes